For the safety of our community, UWPCE has restricted operations due to the coronavirus outbreak.

 Your grade is mailed to you at the end of each quarter and recorded on your UWPCE official record.

-If you’re enrolled in a noncredit certificate program, you must earn a SC grade in one course to progress to the next one and ultimately earn the certificate.
+If you’re enrolled in a noncredit certificate program, you must earn a SC grade in each course to ultimately earn the certificate.

 Students in credit courses are graded according to UW’s grading system, which differs for undergraduate and graduate courses.
 For more information, see: